Governance & Reliability

 This is a story about a system that was never truly designed to be trustworthy.

-And it is playing out — in less dramatic but equally consequential ways — in hospitals, banks, courtrooms, and platforms that shape public discourse every day.
+And it is playing out, in less dramatic but equally consequential ways, in hospitals, banks, courtrooms, and platforms that shape public discourse every day.

 The Problem With It Works

-We live in an era of extraordinary AI capability.
-Models that write, reason, generate, diagnose, predict, and create.
 Every week brings a new benchmark broken, a new capability unlocked, a new headline declaring that intelligence has arrived.
+The demos are genuinely astonishing.

 But demos do not bleed when they fail.
 Production systems do.